ActiveThis profile is actively maintained

 Voluntary initiativesAgricultural Bank of China has committed itself to the following voluntary standards:

 The Agricultural Bank of China has no publicly available investment policies (April 2016).
-In its CSR year report of 2016, under 'Responsibility Management Mechanism' it mentions:
+In its CSR Report of 2016, under 'Responsibility Management Mechanism' it mentions:

 - Serving 'Sannong'

 True leader Front runner Follower Laggard

 BankTrack has assessed Agricultural Bank of China on its implementation of the UN Guiding Principles on Business and Human Rights in June 2016.
 Agricultural Bank of China is assessed as a Laggard, with a total score of 0/12.